ctg-lund/ctg-sc-rna-10x/README.md

 - `force`  : Set to 'n' if NOT running with --force-cells.
 If you want to force cells for the sample, set this to the number you want to force
 - `Lane` : Only needed to add if you actually sequence the project on a specific lane.
 Else, this column can be omitted.

+**Delivery-email generation:**
+- `email` : Column should have the email adresses for recipients of delivery mail.
+If multiple emails, separate with ";"

 ### Samplesheet template (.csv)